reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 /assets
 ```

+Reapp scaffolded us some demonstration stuff here, which is what you see in `./app/components`.
+The rest is just setting up our app. `./app/app.js` is the entry to our app, it loads Reapp
+and runs our routes, which are found in `./app/routes.js`.

 ### Start Our View

+We have our app generated, but Reapp generates us a full demo app showing nested views,
-Reapp scaffolds out an example app, but we won't need much more than a single page.
+and we won't need much more than a single page.
+Let's simplify things.
 In `routes.js`
-lets put this:
+we can swap it out to just look like this:

 ```js
   module.exports = ({ routes, route }) =>